-- After completing the CERT Basic Training, volunteers have the opportunity to participate in drills and exercises to enhance their knowledge and keep their skills sharp.
+After completing the CERT Basic Training, members have the opportunity to participate in drills and exercises to enhance their knowledge and keep their skills sharp.

-- Certificates for older versions of the FEMA Independent Study Classes are acceptable
+Certificates for older versions of the FEMA Independent Study Classes or FEMA-supplied transcripts are acceptable.

 How do I maintain Operational membership?